-Ultrasound scans can be wrong about: Multiples
+Ultrasound scan in Singapore can be wrong about: Multiples

 Ultrasound scans can be wrong about: Your baby’s gender